act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Passed example 6

-Heading marked up with `h` element that describes the topic or purpose of the following section of content.
+Heading marked up with `h` element that describes the topic or purpose of its section of the content.
 The heading is visible, but is not included in the Accessibility Tree.

 ```html
 <h1 class="target" aria-hidden="true">Opening Hours</h1>